slyons/docker-adventureworks/README.md

 | `postgres` or `postgres-16` | This image adapts the "light" version of the AdventureWorks database to Postgres 16.  |
 | `postgres-13` | This image adapts the "light" version of the AdventureWorks database to Postgres 13.  |

-## Building
-Run the `build.sh` script to download the AdventureWorks [backup file from Microsoft](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure), and to build and tag the docker image.

 ## Running
 ### Microsoft SQL Server
 This docker image uses the same environmental variables defined on the [Microsoft SQL Server docker image](https://hub.docker.com/_/microsoft-mssql-server).